That Certain Summer: Plot

 Divorced San Francisco contractor Doug Salter is looking forward to a summer visit from his 14-year-old son Nick, who lives in Los Angeles with his mother Janet.
 The boy does not know that his father is gay and in a committed relationship to Gary McClain, his life partner of several years.

 Gary stays temporarily with his sister and brother-in-law so that Doug can come out to Nick and tell him about their relationship, rather than surprise him all at once.
 But Gary otherwise spends most of his time with Doug and Nick, and the boy notices his father seems unusually close to Gary.
 At one point, Doug takes off his watch to reach into an aquarium.
-Nick sees the inscription on the of the watch - "To Doug With Love Gary" and realises his father and Gary are more than friends.
+Nick sees the inscription on the watch - "To Doug With Love Gary" and realizes his father and Gary are more than friends.
 Greatly confused, he runs off.

 Janet arrives from L.A. as Doug and Gary are looking for him.
-Nick is at the cable car barn, where a sympathetic Muni employee, realising the boy has something on his mind, convinces him to go home.
+Nick is at the cable car barn, where a sympathetic employee, realizing the boy has something on his mind, convinces him to go home.
 Janet and Gary have a poignant conversation during which Gary asserts, "If I were a woman, this would all be acceptable!" to which Janet calmly replies, "If you were a woman, I would know how to compete with you."

 Meanwhile, Doug and Nick have gone off alone to have a talk.
-Nick has sort of heard of the word "homosexuality" but is not quite sure what it means.
+Nick has sort of heard of the word homosexuality but is not quite sure what it means.
 Doug attempts to explain that, "Gary and I have a kind of marriage."
 It is too much for Nick to take in; the visit ends so it is time for him to pack and go home.
 Doug and Janet talk briefly, and Janet tells him not to worry about Nick.
 "Just give him a little time."